It can be a bit hit and miss trying to choose the best base layer for men. Have a read through our guide and check out our range of recommendations.

 It is lightweight and dries extremely quickly, wicking sweat away from your skin immediately thanks to its polypropylene construction.

-If you often tend to feel hot rather than cold and prefer trail running or fast-paced, energetic hikes, then this base layer would be a natural choice for all seasons thanks to its excellent breathability.
+If you often tend to feel hot rather than cold and prefer trail running or fast-paced, energetic hikes, then this layer would be a natural choice for all seasons thanks to its excellent breathability.

 Furthermore, the athletic cut of this garment makes it a little on the short side.
 The low-bulk cuffs and flat-lock stitching make the Lifa easy to layer, while the polypropylene fabric is comfortable against your skin.